Olex2/help/gui/EN/work/toolbox_work.md

 # Labels
 You can select what you would like to see as labels in the molecule display.
 If a particular property is not applicable for a particular atom, there will be no label.
+To see all the command line options for the labels, type `help labels`.

 ## Toggle On/Off
 This is to display or hide atom or Q-peak labels.
 It will switch other types of labelling off, but selecting it again will display atom name labels.
 [F3] does the same thing.

 ## Atom Names
 All atom names of **non-hydrogen atoms** will be displayed next to the atoms.

 `labels -l`

 ## Crystallographic Occupancy
 This displays the crystallographic occupancy of any atoms which are not 100% occupied i.e. their occupancy is not 1.

 `labels -o`